-This policy brief is written by Attique ur Rehman (CDPR Researcher) and Usman Naeem (IGC Country Economist) and is based on the report "Development of an electronic database of Industrial and Commercial Activity and a Spatial Analysis of Small and Cottage Industries in Punjab, Pakistan" authored by Attique Ur Rehman, Dr. Ijaz Nabi (IGC), Dr. Naved Hamid (Lahore School of Economics), Dr. Syed M. Hasan (LUMS) and Usman Naeem.
-The research is funded by the International Growth Centre.
+This policy brief has been written by Attique ur Rehman (CDPR Researcher) and Usman Naeem (IGC Country Economist) and is based on the report "Development of an electronic database of Industrial and Commercial Activity and a Spatial Analysis of Small and Cottage Industries in Punjab, Pakistan" authored by Dr. Ijaz Nabi (IGC and CDPR), Dr. Naved Hamid (IGC and Lahore School of Economics), Dr. Syed M. Hasan (LUMS), Attique Ur Rehman, and Usman Naeem.